Conditional flatness, fiberwise localizations, and admissible reflections: Conditional flatness

 \subsection{Pullbacks along reflections}

 We are now going to show that in any homological category the existence of a functorial fiberwise localization has an interesting consequence.
-The following result refines and generalizes \cite[Proposition~4.1]{CondiFlat} from the category of groups to any homological category:
+The following result refines and generalizes \cite[Proposition~4.1]{CondiFlat} from the category of groups to any homological category.
+The second, more amenable, condition describes admissible reflections in the sense of Janelidze-Kelly \cite{JK}, as we discuss in the next section.

 \begin{proposition} Let ${\mathcal X }$ be a full reflective subcategory of a homological category $\mathcal C$